- Search The Registry

 - My Account

 On this date in 1943, Nikki Giovanni was born.
 She is a Black writer, poet, commentator, activist, educator, and publisher.

 She was born Yolande Cornelia Giovanni, Jr., in Knoxville, TN.
 Although she grew up in Cincinnati, OH, she and her sister returned to Knoxville each summer to visit their grandparents.
 Giovanni graduated with honors in history from her grandfather's alma mater, Fisk University.

 Ebony Magazine named Giovanni Woman of the Year in 1970, and Mademoiselle and Ladies Home Journal gave her the same accolades in 1971.
-Since 1987, she has been teaching writing, poetry, and literature at Virginia Tech.
+Since 1987, she has taught writing, poetry, and literature at Virginia Tech.

 Giovanni is also a survivor.
 Not long ago, she underwent a successful operation for lung cancer.
 As a staunch and passionate critic, educator, and orator, Nikki Giovanni inspires not only her students but also readers and audiences nationwide.
 Following the Virginia Tech shooting in 2007, she delivered a chant poem at a memorial for the shooting victims.